ShangwuYao/AdvEx_Evaluation/docs/Help.md

 We will conduct a black-box attack on your model.
 In other words, all the images are pregenerated, and we use [VGG16](https://arxiv.org/abs/1409.1556) to generate all the adversarial images.
 Using block-bax attacks as well as minumum pertubation images mentioned below, we esstianlly provide the most optimistic estimation of your model.

-After a thorough literature review of the attack methods of the [Cleverhans library](https://github.com/tensorflow/cleverhans), the following attack methods have been chosen to check the robustness of your model.
+We have used attack methods implemented by an open sourced adversarial example library, [Cleverhans](https://github.com/tensorflow/cleverhans).
+After a thorough literature review of the attack methods in this library, the following attack methods have been chosen to check the robustness of your model.

   - FastGradientMethod
   - BasicIterativeMethod
   - MomentumIterativeMethod
-  - CarliniWagnerL2
-  - MadryEtAl

-A brief decription of each of the attack methods and a link to their published paper has been given below.
+A brief decription of each of the attack methods we have used and a link to a paper describing details of that attack method have been given below.

 # Inputs to your models